monarch-initiative/vertebrate-breed-ontology/docs/general/general.md

 Breeds included in VBO have been characterized, defined, and determined by international breed organizations, communities, experts, and/or have been reported in the literature (see table below).

+VBO terms can be used in the same way that NCBITaxon are used.

 ## Breed information sources
 The following table includes breed organizations, communities, and experts which reported, characterized, defined, and/or determined the breeds included in VBO